-These days, we get to hear so much about how a healthy workplace conflict can be “good omen” for a business especially for a startup.
-Yes, a healthy conflict among employee is believed to spur a stream of innovative ideas, offer novel resolutions to existing issues and nurtures an aura of collaboration.
+These days, we get to hear so much about how a healthy workplace conflict can be a “good omen” for a business especially for a startup.
+Yes, a healthy conflict among employees is believed to spur a stream of innovative ideas, offer novel resolutions to existing issues, and nurtures an aura of collaboration.
 Long story short, a constructive and healthy workplace conflict helps drive a startup to new heights.

 Nevertheless, there are some convincing reasons why business owners tend to get apprehensive about workplace conflicts.
-Creative, talented and smart folks are more likely to bump every now and then and when overlooked, it may result in permanent dysfunctional workplace culture.
-This can lead to steep decline in productivity levels, absenteeism, difficult retaining top talents and poor customer service.
+Creative, talented, and smart folks are more likely to bump every now and then and when overlooked, it may result in permanent dysfunctional workplace culture.
+This can lead to a steep decline in productivity levels, absenteeism, difficulty retaining top talents, and poor customer service.

 1. Most oft, conflicts occur when the job descriptions or profiles are hazy or they overlap from one person to the other.
 Employees ought to understand their responsibilities and their reporting heads to avoid misperceptions.
 Clearly defined roles and responsibilities can curb the possibility of a conflict significantly.